jundev5796/jundev5796/README.md

-## "Big things have small beginnings."
+## "Greatness from Small Beginnings."

 Striving to be an outstanding software developer by taking small steps everyday.